wazuh/wazuh-documentation/source/installation-guide/wazuh-cluster/securing_api.rst

         # cd /var/ossec/api/configuration/auth
         # node htpasswd -Bc -C 10 user myUserName

-      After configure it, the Wazuh API service has to be restarted:
+      After configuring it, the Wazuh API service has to be restarted:

         * For Systemd: